ms-Noone/cybersecurity/Walkthrough/Cyber-Security-101/Networking/Nmap-The-Basic.md

 | T5 (Insane)   | Very fast | Likely detected, for troubleshooting only |

 **Application example:**
-Used -T0 or -T1 to evade from detection during reconnaisance, Analyst can also apply these template to test the specific firewall rule and observe how different speed affect IDS/IPS responses
+Used -T0 or -T1 to evade from detection during reconnaisance, Analyst can also apply these templates to test the specific firewall rule and observe how different speed affect IDS/IPS responses

 ## 📝Task 6: Output – Controlling What You See
 **Concepts Learned:**